 Employers in Georgia are required by law to carry a workers’ compensation insurance policy if they have three or more employees.
 In the case of a work injury, the insurer pays the claim, not the employer themselves.

 It’s important to know that it’s impossible to sue your employer in a workers’ compensation claim.
-However, you can take legal action if the employer was required to have the workers’ comp insurance and doesn’t have it.
+However, you can take legal action if the employer was required to have the workers’ compensation insurance and doesn’t have it.
 This is actually quite common, so it’s good to discuss with your lawyer especially if you were told there is no workers’ compensation available.

 Once you’ve been injured at work, you have 30 days to file a “notice of injury” with your employer.
 This is why it’s so important to let them know about the accident right away to avoid delaying the process or losing benefits altogether.